Exund/Nuterra.Biomes/README.md

 Custom biomes files need to go in the `Custom Biomes` folder inside the TerraTech installation folder (will be automatically created when starting the game with the mod enabled)

+## MapGenerators
+MapGenerators have a lot of variables and their meaning is not always very clear.
+For more information about the generation algorithms see the [notes](notes.md).

 ## Export
 You can export vanilla biome related objects by pressing `Ctrl+L`. <br />
 The exported files will appear in the `Export` folder of the mod folder (`QMods/Nuterra.Biomes/Export`)